elie222/sharemint-sdk/README.md

 saveAddress({ slug: "my-project-slug", email: "hello@example.com" });
 ```

 Then when a user visits your site with `?r=<REFERRER_ID>` in the url we'll store the referral to `REFERRER_ID`.
+A sample url would be `https://mint.boredexamples.com/?r=<REFERRER_ID>`.
+The package will automatically fetch referrer id from the url so you don't have to.

 ## Usage without package

-Send a POST request to:
+An alternative method to use the ShareMint API is to send a POST request directly to:

 `https://sharemint.xyz/api/external/save`

-With the following details:
+The request expects the following headers:

-Headers:

 ```
 { "Content-Type": "application/json" }
 ```

-Body:
+And the body should include:

 ```
 address?: string